Updated May 27, 2020

 - We are convened volunteer managers in Washington to talk about how to adapt volunteer recruitment and management strategies during COVID-19.

-- We have virtual ED Coffee Hours coming up on April 6 and 14.
+- We have more virtual ED Coffee Hours coming up on May 11 and June 1.

 - We are maintaining our calendar of online learning opportunities.

-- We are shifting the Central Washington Conference for the Greater Good and the Washington State Nonprofit Conference to virtual events.
+- The Washington State Nonprofit Conference on May 19 & 20 is now a two-day virtual event.
 Our presenters will adapt their presentations in light of COVID-19, and we’ll have the latest updates for you.